-The items listed below are considerations for following the Three Step Diet
+The items listed below are general appropriate choices that follow the Three Step Diet

-FOUNDATION STEP: Begin your diet with your favorite naturally gluten-free foods.
-Concentrate on identifying and removing gluten containing products.
-EXPANDING STEP: Introduce additional gluten-free diet choices to build a personalized healthy diet.
-Discuss a plan with your physician or dietitian who understand and monitor your personal dietary needs.
-MAINTENANCE STEP: Use experience, product information and health assessments to evaluate choices to include based upon your risk level and health.
-Maintenance Step is highly personalized, and will vary among those requiring or choosing gluten-free products.
+Begin your diet with your favorite naturally gluten-free foods.
+Introduce additional gluten-free diet choices to build a personalized healthy diet.
+Discuss choices with your physician or dietitian who understand your personal dietary needs.

 Wine and brandies without preservatives and added dyes; potato vodka; rum and tequila.
 Now available gluten-free beer.